Wayfair: 2024

+2025

-In January 2025, Wayfair announced that the company would withdraw from the German and Austrian markets, leading to a layoff of an estimated 730 positions or 3% of its global workforce.
-Wayfair Finance Chief Kate Gulliver shared in a statement with the CNBC that the company's aim is to grow its market share where the potential return on investment was higher.
+In January 10, 2025, Wayfair CEO and Co-founder Niraj Shah announced that they were exiting the German market.
+The company would withdraw from the German and Austrian markets, leading to a layoff of an estimated 730 positions or 3% of its global workforce.
+Wayfair Finance Chief Kate Gulliver shared in a statement with the CNBC that the company's aim was to grow its market share where the potential return on investment was higher.
 Mayor Julien Neubert (SPD) in Lich, Hesse expressed regret publicly for the company's decision to exit the market, citing the impact layoffs would have on his city of about 14,000 residents.

-Specialty retail brands
+Brands

 AllModern

 AllModern first launched in 2006 as an online-exclusive furniture retailer and the first specialty retail brand to launch under CSN Stores.
 Its collection has taken inspiration from design ideologies such as the Bauhaus movement and the Good Design Era, aiming to evolve timeless designs of minimalist and mid-century furniture.
 In May 2022, AllModern opened its first brick and mortar store in Lynnfield, Massachusetts, giving customers the new opportunity to see physical products while still offering online access to product options and alternative delivery options that allow customers to buy items in store and take home or purchase in store for fast and free delivery.
 AllModern has since opened its second store in Dedham, Massachusetts and its most recent store in Austin, Texas.